 Detailed knowledge of: physical and mental impairments and their effects on the ability to perform work; disease process, injury effect, commonly accepted treatment, prognosis and duration of mental and physical disabilities; medical and psychological terminology sufficient to perform quality control and supervisory review functions; methods, techniques, principles and practices pertaining to the Social Security Administration disability adjudication process.
-Working knowledge of: caseload management techniques sufficient to assign, prioritize and control fluctuating caseloads for subordinate staff.
-Ability to: assign work and delegate responsibility through oral and written communication; compare complex facts and abstract concepts relative to medical and psychological conditions to program regulations, guides and procedures.
+Working knowledge of: on-the-job training methods and techniques; caseload management techniques sufficient to assign, prioritize and control fluctuating caseloads for subordinate staff.
+Ability to: assign work and delegate responsibility through oral and written communication; review the work of others for the purpose of identifying errors and deficiencies; compare complex facts and abstract concepts relative to medical and psychological conditions to program regulations, guides and procedures.
 Skill in: understanding and interpreting medical documents, technical information, legal mandates, and complex laws and regulations; communicating with management, medical and psychological consultants and adjudication staff to clarify and explain policies, regulations, and technical and personnel issues; and all knowledge, skills and abilities required at the lower levels.

 FULL PERFORMANCE KNOWLEDGE, SKILLS AND ABILITIES (typically acquired on the job): Working knowledge of: principles and practices of supervision and training; and agency operating procedures and protocol.
-Ability to: apply management techniques to plan, prioritize and schedule work; review and analyze case records and computer generated reports to determine quality, quantity and timeliness
+Ability to: apply management techniques to plan, prioritize and schedule work; review and analyze case records and computer generated reports to determine quality, quantity and timeliness of work production; develop corrective action plans when individual or unit goals are not met; train, supervise and evaluate the performance of subordinate staff.

 DISABILITY ADJUDICATION SUPERVISOR 35 В 12.457

 DISABILITY ADJUDICATOR III 33 В 12.456

 DISABILITY ADJUDICATOR II 32 В 12.428

 DISABILITY ADJUDICATOR I 30 В 12.425

-[DISABILITY ADJUDICATOR TRAINEE 28 В 12.403]
+Page 4 of 6